99+ Emotional Trigger Words That Spark Curiosity And Boost Conversions

 So which emotions can we engage?
 In 1980, professor Robert Plutchik visualized a wheel of eight emotions.
 They are a useful starting point for connecting with people’s emotions in your writing.
 They are: joy, surprise, trust, fear, anticipation, anger, sadness, and disgust.This palette of human emotions can be used to attract the attention of your audience and make them want to learn more.

-Let’s review the emotional triggers list and their effect on human consciousness and subconsciousness and try to analyze what logical links help them capture human attention and make readers open the email.
-If you practice it regularly, this exercise will help you select the most suitable subject lines for your email drip campaigns.
+Let’s review the emotional triggers list and their effect on human consciousness and subconsciousness and try to analyze what logical links help them capture attention and encourage readers to open the email.

 Example 1.
 Free